 Note: If you have the Umbrella Professional package, and you attempt to add a network other than the one currently being used to access the Umbrella dashboard, you will be prompted to contact Support for manual verification.
 You'll also need manual verification from support for IPv4 ranges larger than a /29 network and IPv6 rangers than a /56 network.
 Verification cases are created automatically and you'll receive an update as soon as it's reviewed.

 Before you begin, it's a good idea to determine if you have an IPv4 dynamic IP address.
 Most home, small school, and small business networks are typically provisioned by Internet Service Providers (ISPs) with a dynamic IP address (IPv4 only) when defining each unique internet network.

-Note: Most Dynamic DNS (DDNS) clients work toward keeping your network updated; however, third party DDNS clients are not supported by Support.
+Note: Most Dynamic DNS (DDNS) clients work toward keeping your network updated; however, Support does not support third-party DDNS clients.

 - Navigate to Deployments > Core Identities > Networks and click Add.

 Note: If possible, add the network from the IP being registered, otherwise an email will be generated that will require a link to be visited from the IP address of the network being registered.

 - In the Add a New Network modal, give your network identity a meaningful Network Name.